Karcherotops/rsschool-cv/cv.md

 * __Email__: lexxsmc@gmail.com, lexxsmc@yandex.ru
 * __GitHub__: Karcherotops
 ## About me
 My main quality is the desire to learn.
 I am ready to work in a team and work together to achieve my goals.
 I wish to change my life, but I understand that it is impossible without effort.
-And I am ready to attach them
+And I am ready to attach them.
+I live in criminal state and wish leave in country where freedom inviolable.
 ## Skils
 * HTML
 * CSS